jackroangarces/local-meta/README.md

 # Local Meta

-**Local Meta** is a full-stack web application that analyzes regional competitive *Super Smash Bros.* metagames using real player data.
-It aggregates tournament data, player rankings, and matchup statistics to surface insights about character viability and regional trends.
+**Local Meta** is a full-stack web application that analyzes regional competitive *Super Smash Bros.
+Ultimate* metagames using real player data.
+It aggregates tournament data, player rankings, and matchup statistics to provide information about character viability and regional trends.

 ---

 ## Overview

-Local Meta answers a simple but powerful question:
+Local Meta answers a relevant question for competetive smashers:

-> *What does the competitive meta actually look like in a specific region—and how can players adapt to it?*
+> *What does the competitive meta actually look like in a specific region, and how can players adapt to it?*

-By combining live tournament data, scraped ranking information, and matchup datasets, the app provides actionable insights into player behavior and character performance across different regions.
+By combining live tournament data, ranking information, and matchup datasets, the app provides insights into player skill and character performance across different regions.

 ---